LEZ: maintained with annual pass and reduced fines

 Sources: RTBF, La Libre, BX1 (27 March 2026).

-After the first government crisis (2-4 April, D+50 — see Institutional card), the government reached an agreement on 4 April 2026:
+After the first government crisis (2-4 April, D+50 — see Institutional card), the government reached an agreement on 4 April 2026.
+On 17 April, Finance Minister Dirk De Smedt (Anders) announced a further delay on BX1: "I cannot guarantee 7 June.
+At best, it will be 1 July."

 | Parameter | Value |